friflo/Friflo.Json.Fliox/Json/Fliox.Hub/DB/README.md

 namespace **`Friflo.Json.Fliox.Hub.DB`**

 This namespace provide a set of administrative databases when using a `FlioxHub` as a server - a `HttpHost`.
-Using these database in a `HttpHost` is optional.
+Using these database in a `FlioxHub` is optional.

 - **`cluster`** - [ClusterStore](../DB/Cluster/ClusterStore.cs) -
     Expose information about hosted databases their containers, commands and schema.